lorienmwood/lorienmwood/README.md

 ### 💻 Welcome to my GitHub page!

-- I am currently studying  BSc(Hons) Computer Science at Goldsmiths, Univeristy of London.
+- I am currently pursuing a BSc (Hons) in Computer Science at Goldsmiths, University of London.

 ### 👩‍💻 Languages and Tools :
 <div>